oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/realtimesync/create-flow/business-events-integration.md

 ## Task 5: Define Tracking Fields

-1. Manage business identifiers that enable you to track fields in messages during runtime.
+1. Configure business identifiers to track fields in messages at runtime.

     > **Note:** If you have not yet configured at least one business identifier **Tracking Field** in your integration, then an error icon is displayed in the design canvas.
     ![Error Icon in Design Canvas](images/error-icon.png)